sashgeophysics/MuPoPP/README.md

 module mumap_fwd.
 See details for these calculations in the docs for mumap_fwd.

 Copyright Saswata Hier-Majumder, January 2018
+Modified by Joe Sun and Ryan Payton.
 Works with Dolfin 2017.1.0
 Python 2.7
+Release 1.2.2, March 4, 2020

 #Classes